dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 ﻿## Introduction

 DotNetify-Elements provide the building blocks that will make your web application development a breeze.
-Built on top of dotNetify-React, Elements are a set of customizable React components that you can readily connect to your cross-platform .NET back-end and get your data streaming with minimal effort.
+Built on top of dotNetify-React, Elements are a set of customizable React components that you can readily connect to your cross-platform .NET back-end and get your data streaming in real-time with minimal effort.

-Elements incorporate and curate many other existing, widely-adopted open-source libraries with the goal of allowing you to leverage the React community's tried-and-true favorites in your application with greater ease and speed, while forgoing the hassle of learning each of their idiosyncrasies.
+_Elements_ incorporate and curate many other existing, widely-adopted open-source libraries to allow you to leverage the React community's tried-and-true favorites in your application with greater ease and speed, while forgoing the hassle of learning each of their idiosyncrasies.
+Each data-driven element is designed to be plug-and-play with your C# view models through reactive programming model, and with strong support for theming and customization.

 #### The Basics

-Let's revisit the Hello World example:
+Let's revisit the Hello World example (if you're not familiar with dotNetify-React, [read it up first!](http://dotnetify.net/react)) :

 ```jsx
 import React from 'react';